Four friends & three days of exploring

 After eating breakfast, getting caffeinated, and walking around a few stores we head back to the park.
 It is daylight this time when we enter the park and the road is more visible, and the temperature is rising.
 This time we pay a fee upon entering the park.
 We drive to the Double Arches.
 It is exactly what I thought it would be.
 This is a more popular archway so you may have to wait to get the picture you want.
 Next we head over to Turret Arch and walk around the unique archways.

-Arches National Park is much like a desert.
+Arches National Park is a desert.
 Walking around in the middle of the day is extremely hot.
 Aside from the arches there is little shade coverage at all in the park.
 I felt like I was in Arizona again.
 It was hot and dry despite having brought plenty of water bottles we all felt a little dehydrated.
 Exploring only another hour longer before calling it quits and heading back the four hour drive back to the hotel.

 Grab a dinner at Sammy’s Bistro